 Even if you are familiar with the process of what will be covered, what coverage’s you actually need, and what to expect once you buy, you still may have questions.

 The carrier agrees to pay sums that you as the insured, becomes legally obligated to pay damages.

-The injury or damage must be a result from an accident and arise out of an insured automobile exposure.
+- The injury or damage must be a result from an accident and arise out of an insured automobile exposure.

 - These are the exposures which can jeopardize the financial strength and management focus of any business.

 The coverage also will apply to covered pollution cost or expense.
 However, this is an extremely limited type of coverage.

 - caused by the escape of substances being transported, stored, treated or processed in or upon a covered auto.

 As an example, if you are transporting a drum of pesticide in a pickup truck and the pesticide is spilled o the highway, the cost of clean up would not be covered.

-Business auto liability coverage is usually written with a single limit of liability and up to that limit, the carrier agrees to pay you as the insured, legal obligations for damages caused by a covered accident resulting a bodily injury or property damage.
+It can also go up to that limit, the carrier agrees to pay you as the insured, legal obligations for damages caused by a covered accident resulting a bodily injury or property damage.

 This is to pay your cost for legal obligations for damages caused by a covered accident resulting in bodily injury or property damage.

-The pay for legal obligations for covered pollution cost resulting from a covered accident, and to defend, investigate, and settle suits and claims would all be included.
+The pay for legal obligations for covered pollution cost resulting from the following:

 Duty to Defend